Ancient Greek religion: Afterlife

 The Greeks believed in an underworld inhabited by the spirits of the dead.
-One of the most widespread areas of this underworld was ruled by Hades, a brother of Zeus, and was also known as Hades (originally called 'the place of Hades').
-Other well-known realms are Tartarus, a place of torment for the damned, and Elysium, a place of pleasures for the virtuous.
+It was ruled by Hades, a brother of Zeus, and was itself sometimes known as Hades.
+Tartarus was a place of torment for the damned, and Elysium a place of pleasures for the virtuous.
 In the early Mycenaean religion all the dead went to Hades, but the rise of mystery cults in the Archaic age led to the development of places such as Tartarus and Elysium.

 A few Greeks, like Achilles, Alcmene, Amphiaraus, Ganymede, Ino, Melicertes, Menelaus, Peleus, and a great number of those who fought in the Trojan and Theban wars, were considered to have been physically immortalized and brought to live forever in either Elysium, the Islands of the Blessed, heaven, the ocean, or beneath the ground.
 Such beliefs are found in the most ancient Greek sources, such as Homer and Hesiod.
 This belief remained strong even into the Christian era.
 For most people at the moment of death there was, however, no hope of anything but continued existence as a disembodied soul.

 Some Greeks, such as the philosophers Pythagoras and Plato, also embraced the idea of reincarnation, though this was only accepted by a few.
 Epicurus taught that the soul was simply atoms which were dissolved at death, so one ceased to exist on dying.